Provider Disputes or Appeals

 Claim disputes must be submitted in writing.

-The dispute must be submitted within 60 calendar days of the date of payment.
+The dispute must be submitted within 60 calendar days of the date of payment or the date of the original claim rejection.

 At a minimum, the dispute must include: